rwilliams04/uc-xromm/globus/config.md

 ## Permissions
-On Midway execute the following on the top-level destination directory so that all files copied to it inherit read and write permissions for the pi-rossc group
+On Midway execute the following on the top-level destination directory so that all files transferred to it inherit read and write permissions for the pi-rossc group

     setfacl -Rdm g:pi-rossc:rw /project/rossc/Orofacial/BiteForce/Data